RfidResearchGroup/proxmark3/README.md

 # Donations

 Nothing says thank you as much as a donation.

-So if you feel the love, do feel free to become a [Iceman patron](https://www.patreon.com/iceman1001)
+If you feel the love, do feel free to become a [Iceman patron](https://www.patreon.com/iceman1001).

+If you are using @gator96100 's Proxspace with pre-compiled binaries do consider buy him a coffee for his efforts.